 Today your adventure begins as you fly to Edmonton, Alberta and spend the night at the Fairmont Hotel MacDonald.
 Meet your group this evening for a briefing on tomorrow’s events.

 Depart Edmonton on a charter flight to Cambridge Bay, a remote outpost above the Arctic Circle.
 Located on the southern shores of Victoria Island.
-Enjoy a walking tour of the town before boarding your expedition ship, the Akademik Ioffe.
+Enjoy a walking tour of the town before boarding your expedition ship, the RCGS Resolute.
 A welcome reception kicks off your Arctic adventure, before you cast off for the fabled Northwest Passage.

 Day 3 – King William Island and Victory Point

 As the ship charts a course into the Northwest Passage, The Captain aims to visit Victory Point, travelling very near the location of the wreck of HMS Erebus, one of the lost ships of the doomed Franklin Expedition of 1845.
-The Academic Ioffe and her team were part of the expedition which discovered the sunken Franklin vessels, so make sure to take advantage of the onboard presentations.
+One Ocean was part of the expedition team which discovered the sunken Franklin vessels, so make sure to take advantage of the onboard presentations.
 The second ship, the HMS Terror, has just been discovered and the story continues to unravel.